-- 2. The Discharger shall comply with the Water Quality Protection Standard as specified in this Order, MRP No. R5-2015-0131, and the SPRRs. - 3.
-The concentrations of the constituents of concern in waters passing the Point of Compliance (defined pursuant to Title 27, section 20164 as a vertical surface located at the hydraulically downgradient limit of the landfill unit that extends through the uppermost aquifer underlying the unit) technically should not exceed the concentration limits established pursuant to MRP No. R5-2015-0131.
+- The Discharger shall comply with the detection monitoring program provisions of Title 27 for groundwater, surface water, and the unsaturated zone, and in accordance with Monitoring and Reporting Program R5-2016-0032 (MRP), and the Standard Monitoring Specifications listed in Section I of the SPRRs. - 2.
+The Discharger shall comply with the Water Quality Protection Standard as specified in this Order, MRP R5-2016-0032, and the SPRRs. - 3.
+The concentrations of the constituents of concern in waters passing the Point of Compliance (defined pursuant to Title 27, section 20164 as a vertical surface located at the hydraulically downgradient limit of the landfill unit that extends through the uppermost aquifer underlying the unit) shall not exceed the concentration limits established pursuant to MRP R5-2016-0032.
 Though, concentration limits are prepared for the facility inorganic constituents, particularly the major ions, may not be reliable indicators of a release.
-Therefore, VOC data is used as the primary basis for evaluating a potential release. - For each monitoring event, the Discharger shall determine whether the landfill is in compliance with the Water Quality Protection Standard using procedures specified in MRP No. R5-2015-0131 and the Standard Monitoring Specifications in Section I of the SPRRs. - 5.
-As specified in MRP No. R5-2015-0131, the Discharger shall enter all monitoring data and monitoring reports into the online Geotracker database as required by Division 3 of Title 27 and Chapter 30, Division 3 of Title 23. - 6.
+Therefore, VOC data is used as the primary basis for evaluating a potential release. - 4.
+For each monitoring event, the Discharger shall determine whether the landfill is in compliance with the Water Quality Protection Standard using procedures specified in MRP R5-2016-0032 and the Standard Monitoring Specifications in Section I of the SPRRs. - 5.
+As specified in MRP R5-2016-0032, the Discharger shall enter all monitoring data and monitoring reports into the online Geotracker database as required by Division 3 of Title 27 and Chapter 30, Division 3 of Title 23. - 6.
 The Discharger shall comply with all Standard Monitoring Specifications and Response to a Release specifications listed in Sections I and J of the SPRRs.